pthom/fiatlight_doc/docs/flgt/_sources/video_tutorials.md

 🔗 [Watch Video](https://share.descript.com/view/tbvYBh3rpRF)

 **Overview:**
 This video provides a complete walkthrough of Fiatlight, showcasing how it can rapidly generate UIs for various applications.
+It is a demo, rather than a tutorial.

 <a href="https://share.descript.com/view/tbvYBh3rpRF" target="_blank">
 <img src="_static/images/video_fl_demo.jpg" width="300" />